The “Thirdworldization” of the Russian Federation. IMF-World Bank Shock Treatment under Boris Yeltsin

 Author’s Note

 I was in Russia in 1992 undertaking field research as well as interviews for Le Monde diplomatique.
-What I witnessed was a process of the engineered impoverishment and social devastation.
+What I witnessed was a process of engineered impoverishment and social devastation.

-There was no peaceful transition.
-America had Won the Cold War.
 The USSR collapsed in one fell swoop.
-It was a complex process of regime change coupled with the imposition of strong economic medicine.
+It was a complex process of regime change, dismantling the Soviet Union, coupled with “shock and awe” macro-economic reforms.

-The unspoken post-Cold war agenda was “economic warfare” which consisted in imposing a neocolonial agenda conducive to the dislocation and the demise of the national economies of the former republics of the Soviet Union.
+The unspoken post-Cold war scheme was “economic warfare” which consisted in imposing a neocolonial agenda conducive to the dislocation and the demise of the national economies of the former republics of the Soviet Union.

-It was regime change, an exceedingly complex process of economic and social dislocation of the Union of Soviet Socialist Republics (USSR)
+It was regime change, an exceedingly complex process of economic and social dislocation of the Union of Soviet Socialist Republics (USSR),

 Michel Chossudovsky, Global Research, September 18, 2024